bloominstituteoftechnology/Code-Review-Checklist/README.md

 <sup>*</sup> `2` is the default score.
 A `3` should only be awarded when the student has demonstrably mastered the objective.

-A note on ratings: This is not a grade, and tehre are no GPAs.
-Students and reviewers should come to a consensus rating to understand where the student excels, and where the student may need some extra attention or help.
+<h5>Ratings are not grades, and there are no GPAs.
+Students and reviewers should come to a consensus rating to understand where the student excels, and where the student may need some extra attention or help. </h5>

 ### Review Past Objectives